cpina/github-action-push-to-another-repository/README.md

 ### `destination-repository-name` (argument)
 For the repository `https://github.com/cpina/push-to-another-repository-output` is `push-to-another-repository-output`

+*Warning:* this Github Action currently deletes all the files and directories in the destination repository.
+The idea is to copy from an `output` directory into the `destination-repository-name` having a copy without any previous files there.

 ### `user-email` (argument)
 The email that will be used for the commit in the destination-repository-name.